mmanteli/umap-embeddings/old/clusters/README.md

 # Clustering with von Mises-Fisher distribution

+Attempt at von Mises-Fisher clustering.
+Unsuccessful due to package problems.
+I almost got it working though, so if you want to try, feel free!
+This has only been attempted on Mahti.

 ## Compatibility problems

 ``scikit-learn>0.2`` breaks ``spherecluster`` due to ``scikit.cluster.k_means_`` being renamed and moved under a new class.
 [Here](https://github.com/rfayat/spherecluster/tree/scikit_update) is a fork that claims to fix it, but I did not get it to work (possibly due to the python version problem as described below).